IgoVeyner/thrasher-forums/README.md

 Skateboarding's number 1 magazine has decided to make a forum site.
 Skateboarders around the world will be able to sign up for an account, make posts and make comments.
 Topics include events, videos and photos.

 ## Usage
-To use this app first clone into it then..
+To use this app first clone into it and start both the frontend and backend servers.

 ### Backend:
 cd into the backend, run 'bundle install', 'rails db:create 'rails db:migrate', 'rails db:seed', and start the server with 'rails s'.